Redistributing White Wealth

 Gayogo̱hó꞉nǫʼ (Cayuga) Nation: The traditional leadership of the sovereign Native nation who are the original stewards of territory that includes Tompkins County.

-Logistically, SURJ will write a check to these organizations every month.
+Logistically, SURJ collects contributions via our Donorbox site and writes a check to each of these organizations every month.

 Is this a tax-deductible donation?